mchl18/Capacitor-Device-Authenticity/README.md

 This plugin provides methods to check whether a device is jailbroken/rooted, inside an emulator, or not installed from the app store.

+IMPORTANT: This plugin is still under development and is not yet ready for production use.
+The author has yet to verify if these calls trigger security warnings or cause app store rejections.

 ## Install

 ```bash